mdranger/chain3j/docs/source/getting_started.rst

    // ...

-Although it's far simpler using chain3j's `Transfer <https://github.com/chain3j/chain3j/blob/master/core/src/main/java/org/chain3j/tx/Transfer.java>`_ for transacting with Ether.
+Although it's far simpler using chain3j's `Transfer <https://github.com/chain3j/chain3j/blob/master/core/src/main/java/org/chain3j/tx/Transfer.java>`_ for transacting with Mc.

-Using an Ethereum client's admin commands (make sure you have your wallet in the client's keystore)::
+Using an Moac client's admin commands (make sure you have your wallet in the client's keystore)::

    Admin chain3j = Admin.build(new HttpService());  // defaults to http://localhost:8545/